Guerrero Maya Jr.: Professional wrestling career

-Multifacético (2007–2009)
+International Wrestling Revolution Group (2007–2009)

-In late 2007 he was given a new ring name and mask and became Multifacético ("Multi-faceted"), the third wrestler to actually use the name and mask in IWRG.
-As Multifacético he worked as a tecnico (the Spanish term for a wrestler who portrays a "good guy" character) and had a lot of promotional support behind him.
-The heavy focus on the inexperienced, and at times accident prone Multifacético saw the fans react in the opposite way, booing him instead of supporting him.
-With time his in-ring skills improved and his long running feud with Black Terry eventually showed that he had wrestling skills and the two put on some of the best IWRG matches in 2008 according to Súper Luchas Magazine.
-During the storyline between the two Multifacético defeated Black Terry to win the IWRG Intercontinental Welterweight Championship, holding it for 67 days before losing it to Fuerza Guerrera on May 29, 2008.
-As part of his promotional push as a top star Multifacético won a rapid succession of Luchas de Apuestas ("Bet matches"), where his opponent was forced to have his hair shaved off after the loss.
-Between February 17 and April 17 Multifacético defeated Kaminari, Cyborg and Black Terry in Luchas de Apuestas matches.
-Multifacético competed in IWRG's 2008 Rey del Ring ("King of the Ring") tournament, a 30-man elimination tournament where he was the second to last man eliminated by eventual winner Scorpio Jr.
+In early 2007, he made a low card debut for International Wrestling Revolution Group (IWRG).
+Later that year, he was given a new ring name and mask with promotional support, becoming the tecnico ("good guy") Multifacético ("Multi-faceted"), the third wrestler to use the name and mask in IWRG.
+However, rather than supporting him, fans initially booed Multifacético due to his inexperience and frequent accidents.
+His in-ring skills improved over time, notably during his long-running feud with Black Terry; Súper Luchas Magazine stated the two put on some of the best IWRG matches in 2008.
+During the storyline, Multifacético defeated Black Terry to win the IWRG Intercontinental Welterweight Championship, holding it for 67 days before losing it to Fuerza Guerrera on May 29, 2008.
+Between February 17 and April 17, he achieved several Lucha de Apuestas ("bet match") victories against Kaminari, Cyborg and Black Terry in rapid succession, where his opponents were forced to have their hair shaved off after their loss.
+Multifacético competed in the Rey del Ring ("King of the Ring") tournament, a 30-man elimination tournament, where he was the second to last man eliminated by eventual winner Scorpio Jr.

-Guerrero Maya Jr. (2009–present)
+Consejo Mundial de Lucha Libre (2009–present)

-The Multifacético stopped appearing on IWRG shows in early 2009 with no explanation for the disappearance.
-A few months later CMLL announced that the son of retired enmascarado Guerrero Maya was joining CMLL, using the ring name Guerrero Maya Jr. This announcement was the first official confirmation that the former Multifacético was actually the son of Black Terry, since Black Terry played the Guerrero Maya character.
-Guerrero Maya Jr. made his in-ring debut on May 31, 2009 alongside a number of other new wrestlers signed to CMLL.
-Of the group of wrestlers he started with, which included Hijo del Sicodelico, As Jr. and Rene Guarjardo Jr. he was the only one who remained with CMLL for long.
-Initially he wore an aquamarine and black mask and full body suit.
-He would later change his color scheme and mask design to a black base with green, pink and blue colors, including a visible "M" logo reminiscent of the Multifacético mask.
+Multifacético stopped appearing on IWRG shows in early 2009 without any explanation.
+A few months later, CMLL announced that Guerrero Maya Jr., the son of retired enmascarado Guerrero Maya, was joining CMLL.
+This announcement was the first official "confirmation" that the former Multifacético was actually the son of Black Terry, who once played the Guerrero Maya character.
+Guerrero Maya Jr. made his in-ring debut on May 31, alongside a number of other new recently-signed wrestlers.
+Initially, he wore an aquamarine and black mask and full body suit, but later changed his color scheme and mask design to a black base with green, pink and blue colors, including a visible "M" logo reminiscent of the Multifacético mask.